 Practice person-first language by:

-- Asking a person how they identify themself
+- Asking a person how they identify themselves

-- Following a person's lead by modeling your language after how they refer to themself
+- Following a person's lead by modeling your language after how they refer to themselves

 - Avoiding using demeaning or derogatory words to refer to a person or their actions

 - Coroner's Suicide Investigation Form

 As a part of the Suicide Learning Collaborative’s Indiana Suicide Prevention Resources Toolkit, a Coroner suicide investigation form was created.
 This form is based on a form from Colorado to capture risk factors and circumstance data in suspected or known cases of suicide, as well as general mortality information to be used in prevention efforts.
 This form is not to determine possible negligence or accountability.

 For a quicker version of the full form, there is a supplementary two-page form for both adult and youth deaths.
 These forms eliminate the demographic information that may be captured in other forms and can be used as supplementary suicide investigation tools with a regular death investigation form.